dgroomes/stackoverflow-look-back/README.md

       be another function to instantiate the `BackgroundToContentScriptRpcClient`.
 This would be a "factory" function.
 I assume there will be a Chromium-specific and Firefox-specific versions of this client in the near future.
       * DONE Create an `rpc-storage.js` file that has functions to get and save the browserDescriptor
+* IN PROGRESS Send a response from the web page RPC server to the popup client.
+With this feature, it enables the popup to give feedback in the UI, like "Scraping..." and "120 votes scraped so far...".
+There won't be as much a need to open the dev tools anymore to verify if it the tool is working or not.
+    * DONE Implement for Chrome.
+    * Implement for Firefox
+* There is no need to fetch the votes page limit from the web page.
+It can be passed as an argument of the remote procedure call from the background.

 ## Finished Wish List items